spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 # Create a Workspace Backup

 Backups can be scheduled or initiated in an on demand basis, during the workspace creation.
-The following information is required for configuring a Workspace Backup, on demand:
+The following information is required for configuring a Workspace Backup, on demand-

-1. Backup Prefix / Backup Name: For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name.
+1. **Backup Prefix / Backup Name**: For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name.
 For an on demand backup, a name of user choice can be used.

-2. Select the backup location.
+2. Select the Backup location.

-3. **Backup Schedule**: Create a backup schedule of your choice from the drop-down, applicable only to scheduled backups.
+3. **Backup Schedule** - Create a backup schedule of your choice from the dropdown list, applicable only to scheduled backups.

-4. **Expiry Date**: Select an expiry date for the backups.
+4. **Expiry Date** - Select an expiry date for the backups.
 The backup will be automatically removed on the expiry date.

-5. **Include all disks**: Optionally backup persistent disks as part of the backup.
+5. **Include all disks** - Optionally, backup persistent disks as part of the backup.

-6. **Include Cluster Resources**: Select or deselect on your choice.
+6. **Include Cluster Resources** - Select or deselect on your choice.

 |On Demand Backup   |